idonacmias/stone_age/README.md

 a player collect point by building huoses, and buying advence cards.

-ruond have to phases, asining phase and colecting phase.
+ruond have to phases, assigned phase and collecting phase.

 eache player at his turn place a tribe members (or member) on the bord, assine to mission, whan ther are no more tribe member to place, the player start the collecting phase.